 In England, the Department of Health, in discussion with the Health Protection Agency (HPA) and the Royal College of General Practitioners, has issued guidance each year to doctors to trigger when they could begin to prescribe antivirals to patients with a relevant illness.
-The interpretation of this guidance in England has been to withhold this trigger until the threshold level of 30 consultations per 100,000 population (reduced from the previous threshold level of 50) has been reached in the RCGP sentinel practitioner scheme.
+The interpretation of this guidance in England has been to withhold this trigger until the threshold level of 30 consultations per 100,000 population (reduced from the previous threshold level of 50 in 1997) has been reached in the RCGP sentinel practitioner scheme.
 While in some years this has been an appropriate trigger point, in others it has not and has led to a reduced opportunity for patients, at risk of the complications of influenza, to be offered a potentially effective intervention.
+There has been a secular decline over the last 25 years in rates of consultations with general practitioners for acute respiratory illnesses which has continued since the threshold was lowered in 1997.